jvgiordano/OSSMM-Version-1/docs/_pages/final-assembly.md

 <br>

 ## Step 3.
-Cut the stiched loop and remove
+Cut the stitched loop and remove

 Using scissors, carefully cut through the stitched loop, then remove it from the Quad/Tri Slide.